GoogleChrome/web.dev/src/site/content/en/blog/wix-performance-infra-evolution/index.md

 especially for sites with a large amount of views.

-### Introducing caching - in multiple locations
+### Introducing caching in multiple locations

 The HTML for each site was mostly static, but it had a few caveats:

-1. It frequently changes - each time a user edits their site, or makes changes in site data, such as on the website store inventory.
+1. It frequently changes.
+Each time a user edits their site, or makes changes in site data, such as on the website store inventory.
-2. It had certain data and cookies that were **visitor specific**, meaning two people visiting the same site would see a somewhat different HTML - for example, to support products features such as remembering what items a visitor put in the cart, or the chat the visitor started with the business earlier, and more.
+2. It had certain data and cookies that were **visitor specific**, meaning two people visiting the same site would see somewhat different HTML.
+For example, to support products features such as remembering what items a visitor put in the cart, or the chat the visitor started with the business earlier, and more.
-3. Not all pages are cacheable - for example a page with custom user code on it, that displays the current time as part of the document, is not eligible for caching.
+3. Not all pages are cacheable.
+For example a page with custom user code on it, that displays the current time as part of the document, is not eligible for caching.

 Initially, we took the relatively safe approach of caching the HTML
 <span style="text-decoration:underline;">without</span> visitor data, and then only modified
 specific parts of the HTML response on the fly for each visitor, for each cache hit.

-#### In-house CDN Solution
+#### In-house CDN solution

-We did this by deploying an in-house solution: Using [Varnish HTTP Cache](https://varnish-cache.org/) for proxying and caching, Kafka for invalidation messages, and a Scala/Netty based service which proxies these HTML responses, but mutates the HTML and adds visitor-specific data and cookies to the cached response.
+We did this by deploying an in-house solution: Using [Varnish HTTP Cache](https://varnish-cache.org/) for proxying and caching, Kafka for invalidation messages, and a Scala/Netty-based service which proxies these HTML responses, but mutates the HTML and adds visitor-specific data and cookies to the cached response.

 This solution enabled us to deploy these **slim** components in many more geographic locations